Doing Business 2018 Data Notes

 The indicators presented and analyzed in Doing Business measure business regulation and the protection of property rights—and their effect on businesses, especially small and medium-size domestic firms.
-First, the indicators document the complexity of regulation, such as the number of procedures to start a business or to register and transfer commercial property.
-Second, they gauge the time and cost of achieving a regulatory goal or complying with regulation, such as the time and cost to enforce a contract, go through bankruptcy or trade across borders.
-Third, they measure the extent of legal protections of property, for example, the protections of investors against looting by company directors or the range of assets that can be used as collateral according to secured transactions laws.
+First, the indicators document the complexity of regulation, such as the number of procedures to start a business or to register a transfer of commercial property.
+Second, they gauge the time and cost to achieve a regulatory goal or comply with regulation, such as the time and cost to enforce a contract, go through bankruptcy or trade across borders.
+Third, they measure the extent of legal protections of property, for example, the protections of minority investors against looting by company directors or the range of assets that can be used as collateral according to secured transactions laws.
 Fourth, a set of indicators documents the tax burden on businesses.
 Finally, a set of data covers different aspects of employment regulation.
-The 11 sets of indicators measured in Doing Business were added over time, and the sample of economies expanded (table 20.1).
+The 11 sets of indicators measured in Doing Business were added over time, and the sample of economies and cities expanded (table 1).

 The Doing Business data are collected in a standardized way.
 To start, the Doing Business team, with academic advisers, designs a questionnaire.
 The questionnaire uses a simple business case to ensure comparability across economies and over time—with assumptions about the legal form of the business, its size, its location and the nature of its operations.
-Questionnaires are administered through more than 9,600 local experts, including lawyers, business consultants, accountants, freight forwarders, government officials and other professionals routinely administering or advising on legal and regulatory requirements (table 20.2).
+Questionnaires are administered to more than 12,500 local experts, including lawyers, business consultants, accountants, freight forwarders, government officials and other professionals routinely administering or advising on legal and regulatory requirements (table 2).
 These experts have several rounds of interaction with the Doing Business team, involving conference calls, written correspondence and visits by the team.
-For Doing Business 2013 team members visited 24 economies to verify data and recruit respondents.
+For Doing Business 2018 team members visited 26economies to verify data and recruit respondents.
 The data from questionnaires are subjected to numerous rounds of verification, leading to revisions or expansions of the information collected.

 Limits to what is measured

-The Doing Business methodology has 5 limitations that should be considered when interpreting the data.
-First, the collected data refer to businesses in the economy’s largest business city (which in some economies differs from the capital) and may not be representative of regulation in other parts of the economy.
+The Doing Business methodology has five limitations that should be considered when interpreting the data.
+First, for most economies the collected data refer to businesses in the largest business city (which in some economies differs from the capital) and may not be representative of regulation in other parts of the economy.
+(The exceptions are 11 economies with a population of more than 100 million as of 2013, where Doing Business now also collects data for the second largest business city).
 To address this limitation, subnational Doing Business indicators were created.
-Second, the data often focus on a specific business form—generally a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses, for example, sole proprietorships.
-Third, transactions described in a standardized case scenario refer to a specific set of issues and may not represent the full set of issues a business encounters.
+Second, the data often focus on a specific business form—generally a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses (for example, sole proprietorships).
+Third, transactions described in a standardized case scenario refer to a specific set of issues and may not represent the full set of issues that a business encounters.
 Fourth, the measures of time involve an element of judgment by the expert respondents.
 When sources indicate different estimates, the time indicators reported in Doing Business represent the median values of several responses given under the assumptions of the standardized case.

 Data challenges and revisions

-Doing Business publishes 9,620 indicators each year.
-To create these indicators, the team measures more than 57,000 data points, each of which is made available on the Doing Business website.
+Doing Business publishes 24,120 indicators (120 indicators per economy) each year.
+To create these indicators, the team measures more than 118,000 data points, each of which is made available on the Doing Business website.
 Historical data for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
 To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
 The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2012 and Doing Business 2013 is 8.6%.
+The correction rate between Doing Business 2017 and Doing Business 2018 is 8.8%.